-For each cash bonus included in the following tables on pages 43 - 44, the percentage of the available bonus that was paid in the financial year, and the percentage that was forfeited because the person did not meet the service and performance criteria is disclosed.
+For each cash bonus included in the tables on pages 34 and 35, the percentage of the available bonus that was paid in the financial year, and the percentage that was forfeited because the person did not meet the service and performance criteria is disclosed.
 No part of the bonus is payable in future years.